 The basic measurements of the ship do not give a lot of information on the curve of the hull.
-The collection of the Nautical Museum in Amsterdam contains a drawing of the truss-piece of an 18th century snow ship similar in size and age.
+The collection of the Nautical Museum in Amsterdam contains a drawing of the truss piece of an 18th century snow ship similar in size and age.
 Data from this drawing was used to construct the 3D-drawing of The Unity.

 A Slaver From France

 Another ship which was similar to The Unity is La Marie-Seraphique, from Nantes, France.
 Unique drawings have been preserved from this ship, which give a lot of insight into the internal construction of the ship.
 The data drawn from this source are similar to the guidelines of the Zeeland ship’s surgeon Gallandat.
-The drawing are part of the collection Musée d’Histoire de Nantes, Château des Ducs de Bretagne, Nantes, France.
+The drawings are part of the collection Musée d’Histoire de Nantes, Château des Ducs de Bretagne, Nantes, France.

 Zeeland Ship’s Surgeon Gallandat